-The Grape Vine Creek Fire has 30,000 acres burned; zero homes lost with 60 percent containment.
+The Grapevine Creek Fire has burned 30,000 acres and is 60% contained.

 Hemphill County: Hemphill County issued a disaster declaration on February 27.
-A shelter has been opened at the high school in Canadian.
+The shelter at the high school in Canadian closed on February 29.

 Hutchinson County: A request for a Fire Management Assistant Declaration was submitted and approved by FEMA on February 27 for the Smokehouse Creek Fire.
-Mandatory evacuations orders have been issued for Meadowlark, Arroyo Verde, Sage Mesa, Bugbee, Double Diamond, Arrowhead, Sanford, Miami, and Maverick Village.
-A shelter has been opened at Celebration Family Church in Fritch and the Johnson Park Youth Center in Borger.
+Mandatory evacuation orders have been issued for Meadowlark, Arroyo Verde, Sage Mesa, Bugbee, Double Diamond, Arrowhead, Sanford, Miami, and Maverick Village.
+A shelter at the Johnson Park Youth Center in Borger remains open.

-The 687 Reamer Fire has 2,000 acres burned, 14 homes and seven outbuildings lost with zero containment.
+The 687 Reamer Fire burned 2,000 acres before joining the Smokehouse Creek Fire, 14 homes and seven outbuildings have been lost with 10% containment.